README

 Tool Name Mapping

-Taskfile task names can contain characters (:, *) that are invalid in MCP tool names.
-The server automatically sanitizes task names to conform to the MCP tool name specification ([a-zA-Z0-9_.-]).
+Taskfile task names can contain characters such as :, *, spaces, /, and non-ASCII text that are not MCP-valid tool names.
+The server automatically sanitizes exported tool names to conform to the MCP tool name specification ([a-zA-Z0-9_.-], max length 128).

 Naming Rules